 After these small fixes, our data should be ready to display in the application (Pic.
 17).

 It looks like the geotagging issue we have already closed.
 Now is the time to make our data readable in the .geojson or .json format.

-At the very beginning, I would like to tell something about these 2 formats.
-Some people states, that the JSON and GEOJSON format are the same.
+At the very beginning, I would like to tell you something about these 2 formats.
+Some people states, that the JSON and GEOJSON format is the same.
 It’s not true at all.

-The difference between the GeoJSON and JSON format has been clearly explained here.
+The difference between the GeoJSON and JSON formats has been clearly explained here.
 The code looks slightly different in order (Pic.
 18).

-However, both formats can be used in the data display purpose.
+However, both formats can be used for data display purpose.

 CONVERT TO THE GEOJSON FORMAT WITH GEOJSON.IO TOOL

 Having our data geotagged, we can import them to the aforementioned geojson.io tool.
 Once everything is alright, in the top left corner, we should see a number of items imported other than 0 as well as generated GeoJSON code on the right panel (Pic.
 19).